Which candies do Texas trick-or-treaters want this year?

 During the studied time period, Texans purchased 1,101,040 pounds of Reese’s Peanut Butter Cups.
 Coming in a close second, Starburst sold 1,082,409 pounds.
 Coming in a distant third is Almond Joy at 470,571 pounds.

-One pound of Reese’s Peanut Butter cups has about 2,321 calories.
+One pound of Reese’s Peanut Butter cups have about 2,321 calories.
 That’s equal to the energy potential of 2.699323 watts/hour.
 Assuming 1 MegaWatt hour (MWh) is enough to power 200 Texas homes, that 1 million pounds of Reese’s Peanut Butter cups bought by Texans during the study has the potential energy of nearly 3 MWh.
 That’s enough to supply 600 homes with the chocolatey, peanut-buttery goodness of cheap Texas electricity.

 Silliness aside, the main limitation of this study is that it only considers sales made by Candystore.com.
 If anecdotal evidence from past years holds up, kids (and parents) will see plenty of Snickers, Twix, and Milky Way in their Halloween night haul.
 Nonetheless, Reese’s Peanut Butter Cups in the top spot feels correct.